Lukarbonite/AutoPickup/README.md

 ![Minecraft](https://img.shields.io/badge/minecraft-1.21.7-green?style=for-the-badge)
 ![License](https://img.shields.io/badge/license-AGPL%203.0-lightgrey?style=for-the-badge)

-**Auto Pickup** is a simple, lightweight, server-side Fabric mod that automatically places items from broken blocks directly into your inventory.
+**Auto Pickup** is a simple, lightweight, server-side Fabric mod that automatically places items and experience orbs from broken blocks directly into your inventory.
 No more chasing drops, no more lost items.

 ## ✨ Features

-*   **Instant Collection:** Items from broken blocks are instantly added to your inventory.
+*   **Instant Collection:** Items and experience from broken blocks are instantly added to your inventory and experience bar.
+*   **Automatic Experience:** Experience orbs are collected directly, without ever spawning as entities.
-*   **Lag-Free:** The mod is purely server-side and prevents item entities from ever being created in the world, which can help reduce server lag.
+*   **Lag-Free:** Prevents item and experience orb entities from spawning in the world, which can help reduce server lag.
 *   **Smart Handling:** If your inventory is full, items will be **ejected from your player** with a "spitting" effect, similar to when items are left in a crafting table and your inventory is full upon exiting.
 *   **Simple Configuration:** Easily enable or disable the feature for all players using a single gamerule.
 *   **High Compatibility:** Designed to work with vanilla mechanics and other mods.